zmattis/University-of-Pittsburgh/ECE-1150/Encryption-Server-Client/README.md

 * ./server
 * ./client hostname file.*

-While the server is running, execute the client by passing the server host name as the second argument and the input file (located in your working directory) as the third argument.
+While the server is running, execute the client by passing the server host name as the 2nd argument and the input file (located in your working directory) as the 3rd argument.

 ## File Details